 The Relationship Between Mission and Name

-Founded in Kirksville, Mo., in 1867, Truman State University as it is now known, has evolved through several name changes, each reflecting a new institutional mission.
-In each case, the University had undertaken a new mission, and the subsequent name change reflected that new mission.
+Founded in Kirksville, Mo., in 1867, Truman State University has evolved through several name changes, each reflecting a new institutional mission.
+In each case, the University had undertaken a new mission, and the subsequent name change reflected the new mission.

 Changing the Name from Northeast Missouri State University to Truman State University

 In 1985, when the passage of House Bill 196 changed the University’s mission from an open enrollment, regional, multipurpose university to Missouri’s only statewide public liberal arts and sciences institution, the name of the University was Northeast Missouri State University.
 The University was chosen to assume a new role because the institution had already begun moving away from the multipurpose curriculum and moving toward a liberal arts and sciences curriculum.

 The state’s goal was to provide a public institution that could compete with the nation’s finest undergraduate liberal arts colleges, thus stemming the flow of Missouri’s best and brightest students into other states.